qtnc/swan/docs/stdlib.md

 - fill(startX, startY, endX, endY, value): fills a rectangular area with a given value
 - floodFill(x, y, value): fills the grid with the specified value, using the flood fill algorithm starting at the given point
 - hasDirectPath(startX, startY, endX, endY, traversaleTest): test if there exist a direct path between (startX, startY) and (endX, endY).
 Return a 3-tuple (result, impactX, impactY) telling if there is a direct path, and if not, where is the impact point.
 See below for a description of the traversalTest callback.
+- iterator: return an iterator to iterate through the value in the grid.
+Values are ordered left to right, top to bottom.
 - pathfind(startX, startY, endX, endY, traversalTest): try to find a path between (startX, startY) and (endX, endY) using A* pathfinding algorithm.
 If a path is found, return a list of 2-tuple indicating the path to follow.
 Null is returned if no path is found.

 **Pathfinding traversal test callback**